andreniyongabo/hallucination_detection_and_mitigation/README.md

 # Hallucination detection and mitigation
 This repository contains step-by-step guidelines on how to reproduce the codes for hallucination detection and mitigation techiniques that are based on this [internship plan](https://docs.google.com/document/d/1VGA763JBhVghCJYH2LNtkqBc3Wg9Msl4E_SLXV8ZtXA/edit) and the detailed summary of the internship progress can also be found [here](https://docs.google.com/document/d/1gg0HHv-YTs-MRpxZrei0oECJih0tg4129-9p721cONs/edit#).
+We use eng-kin pair from flores devetest but the codes can be easily adapted to any other pair from flores by just replacing the source and target language codes.

 ## How to use
 - Clone this repo to your home directory as follows: